TMJ Disorder Treatments

 - Pressure behind your eyes

-- Any change/misalignment in bite
+- Any change/misalignment in your bite

 - Swelling on the sides of your face